 Prepare an exhibit of items, pictures, maps, charts, slides/tapes, drawings, illustrations, writings or displays that depict the heritage of the member's family or community or 4-H history.
-Please note exhibits are entered at 4-H members own risk.
+Please note: Exhibits are entered at 4-H members own risk.
 4-H is not responsible for loss or damage to family heirloom items or any items in this division.
 Displays should not be larger than 22" x 28" wide.
-If the size needs to be a different size because the historical item is larger than 22'x28", please contact the Extension office for approval.
+If the size needs to be a different size because the historical item is larger than 22'x28" please contact the Extension office for approval.

-Family Heritage Ready4Life Challenge (SF 50199)

-Open to 11- to 18-year-olds enrolled in any Family Heritage project.
+Family Heritage Ready4Life Challenge (SF 50199) Open to 11 to 18-year-olds enrolled in any Family Heritage project.
+See page 45 for complete rules for this project.